-Here is a brief look at the differences among the Twin Cities’ most popular window materials: Wood, composite, and vinyl..
+Here’s a brief look at the differences between the Twin Cities’ most popular window materials: wood, composite, and vinyl.

 Let’s be honest: Wood windows are gorgeous.
-The issue, though, is that appearance is about the only advantage wood windows have.
+The issue is that appearance is pretty much the only advantage wood windows have.
 Do you want to keep your wood windows looking beautiful?
-Then be prepared for a whole lot of maintenance; regular painting and scraping are a must.
+Be prepared for a lot of maintenance; regular painting and scraping are a must.

-Another problem with wood windows is that they are prone to rotting, warping, and insect infestation (wood windows are like candy to bugs).
-Wood windows also have a high rate of expansion and contraction.
-This means they can swell in the summer (making them harder to open) and shrink in the winter (allowing drafts into your home).
+Another problem with wood windows is that they’re prone to rotting, warping, and insect infestation.
+They also have a high rate of expansion and contraction, which means they can swell in the summer (making them harder to open) and shrink in the winter (letting in drafts).

-Even with all of these issues, wood windows will still drain your bank account — they are one of the most expensive options for window replacement in Minneapolis, St. Paul, and the surrounding areas.
+Even with all these issues, wood windows will still drain your bank account — they’re one of the most expensive options for window replacement in Minneapolis, St. Paul, and surrounding areas.

-Bottom Line: Wood windows look spectacular, but they are expensive and require constant maintenance.
+Bottom line: Wood windows look spectacular, but they’re expensive and require constant maintenance.
 If you don’t mind the high price tag and regular upkeep, wood windows might be a good choice for you.

 Composite windows (a.k.a.
 Fibrex from Renewal By Andersen) are a 60% vinyl, 40% wood hybrid.
-The exterior of a composite window is made of vinyl, while the interior is comprised of wood.
+The exterior of a composite window is made of vinyl, while the interior is wood.

 An important thing to note is the wood in composite windows is actually leftover sawdust from the manufacturing of other windows.
-That’s not necessarily a bad thing.
-But composite window companies typically market composite windows as having the “strength and stability of wood,” while failing to mention that this “strong and stable” wood is… you know, sawdust.
+That’s not necessarily a bad thing, but composite window companies typically market composite windows as having the “strength and stability of wood,” while failing to mention that this “strong and stable” wood is…sawdust.

 Homeowners consider the biggest drawback of composite windows to be the hefty price tag.
-Composite windows are exceptionally expensive — basically on par with ultra-high cost of wood — even though they look and function much the same way as vinyl windows.
+They’re exceptionally expensive — basically on par with the ultra-high cost of wood — even though they look and function much the same way as vinyl windows.

-There is a large number of vinyl windows on the market—and they wildly vary in quality.
-The huge number of choices makes it hard for most homeowners to determine which ones are good and which ones are bad.
+There are many vinyl windows on the market, varying wildly in quality.
+The many choices make it hard for most homeowners to determine which are good and which are bad.

 An easy way to spot low-quality vinyl windows is that they often have a “plastic look” that lowers curb appeal.
-In addition, they are not very energy efficient (read more about window energy efficiency in the Twin Cities here) and are also prone to chalking and fading.
+They’re also not very energy-efficient (read more about window energy efficiency in Minneapolis) and are prone to chalking and fading.

-Bottom Line: Low-quality vinyl windows are cheaper on the front end, but don’t often look good or perform well.
-You may save money up front with cheap vinyl windows, but you will end up paying more — much more — in the long run.
+Bottom line: Low-quality vinyl windows are cheaper on the front end, but don’t often look good or perform well.
+You may save money upfront with cheap vinyl windows, but you’ll end up paying more — much more — in the long run.

 For homeowners looking for replacement windows in the St. Paul and Minneapolis areas, high-quality vinyl windows provide exceptional performance, looks, maintenance, and value.

-High-quality vinyl windows do not have the “boxy, plastic” look low-quality vinyl windows do; they also usually have more glass area.
-In addition, high-quality vinyl windows are much more energy efficient.
+High-quality vinyl windows don’t have the “boxy, plastic” look low-quality vinyl windows do; they also usually have more glass area.
+High-quality vinyl windows are much more energy-efficient, as well.